In the words of Don Draper from Mad Men, “There’s no point in being creative if you can’t sell what you create.”

 Say you and one of your customers are both avid golfers, and you regularly play together on the weekends.
 Even if work was discussed, don’t try to claim your golfing expenses as marketing.
 There’s no way to get around the fact that it’s a personal hobby.

-🏎️ Vehicle expenses for car with ads on them
+Vehicle expenses for car with ads on them (and no other work purpose)

 One of the funniest episodes of Modern Family is when the dad, Phil Dunphey, puts a real estate ad on the family SUV, featuring pictures of his wife and daughters.
 The ad comes out looking like he's selling adult services, and hilarious chaos ensues.